• Skip to primary navigation

 • Mix the chia seeds and almond milk in a glass, jar or bowl – whatever you prefer (as well as the maple and/or vanilla if you're using them).
 Be sure to stir the mixture really well, otherwise the pudding will go lumpy, and we don't want that.

-½ cup chia seeds, 1.5 cup almond milk, 2 tbsp maple syrup, 1 tsp vanilla extract
+½ cup chia seeds, 1.5 cup almond milk, 2 tablespoon maple syrup, 1 teaspoon vanilla extract

 • Put in the fridge for at least 1 hour until the chia seeds have soaked up the almond milk.